GTD asks us to “capture”, which means to write down stuff or use audio recordings or whatever.

 One GTD idea that has fallen by the wayside was to have “agenda lists”, you’d keep an “Alice” list with stuff you wanted to talk to Alice about the next time you see her, and a “Bob” list and so on.
 These days, it’s hard to argue for having such “agenda lists” when you have your computer in your pocket so you can always send things to them right away instead of waiting for a chance to see them.
 Writing the thing down on the list takes almost as much time as just writing it down in a message to them.

 But it’s not a worthless idea.
 Some people we still do have in our IRL lives (although because of the pandemic I went 15 months not seeing anyone IRL—yeah, I went a li’l crazy) and I’ve been experimenting with using agenda lists again.
-Jury’s still out but it’s something I’ve been trying for the past half a year.
+The idea is that sure, if it’s someone who lives on the other side of the planet, I should message them instead, but if it’s someone I wanna see IRL soon, I’m better off making a note so I can talk to them about it IRL than messaging them.

 I’ve been trying to be more asynchronous lately and the setup I’m currently on does introduce more overhead and inefficiencies.
 I’ve still got more things I can sand down but it’ll probably fundamentally still be a li’l less efficient than to just do it directly.
 The reason I’m doing it is to get more intentional and more selective.
 That my takes will be cooler and more though-through and less urgent.
 But I have limited spoons and if this does end up too efficient, I’m not sure I can afford doing it this way.